Ensure that your system meets the following requirements before installing or upgrading CiviCRM.

 CiviCRM requires MySQL (or compatible) database software.

-Other database servers such as Postgres are not compatible with CiviCRM.
+Other database servers (such as PostgreSQL) are not compatible with CiviCRM.

 - Support for the

 thread_stackconfiguration variable should be set to 192k or higher.

 ONLY_FULL_GROUP_BYmode should be turned off on production sites - although this is mostly precautionary now.